 Although there’s no set weight limit for a BA, you should at the very least be healthy if you're considering a breast augmentation.

 Surgery is best planned when you're at a weight you're happy with (and can maintain).
 Weight changes after your BA (up and down) can have undesirable results on your breasts.
 To learn more about post-op weight changes, read this article!

 If this is where you're at, you can step on to the next stage of a BA journey and consult with a Board Certified plastic surgeon.

 If a plastic surgeon thinks you are an unhealthy weight (if your BMI is higher than 30 the risks after surgery are greater), they may suggest losing weight before undergoing surgery.

 A surgeon is responsible for your safety and their job is to minimize any surgical risks.

 Generally, if you are carrying a lot more weight than your frame should carry you stand a greater chance of medical and aesthetic complications.
 Risks like blood clots, wound healing problems and infection increase with an unhealthy weight.

-To consider you a good candidate for a breast augmentation, your surgeon will be checking that you are healthy (body and mind) to undergo surgery and that your expectations and goals are realistic and deliverable for you.
+To consider you a good candidate for a breast augmentation, your plastic surgeon will be checking that you are healthy (body and mind) to undergo surgery and that your expectations and goals are realistic and deliverable for you.